swyxio/awesome-dev-podcasts/README.md

 # awesome-dev-podcasts
 a curated list of awesome dev podcasts and why they are awesome.
-I don't like normal "awesome" lists because they are usually not well maintained and are typically placed without an explanation of awesome, so here i will
+I don't like normal "awesome" lists because they are usually not well maintained and are typically placed without an explanation of awesome, so here i will actually go out on a limb and say what i think. i'm a webdev and former finance guy so those are my biases.

 # Technical Podcasts

 ## 1. Javascript

 - **Devchat.TV Master feed (Javascript Jabber, My JS Story)**: for some good interviews as well as picks
-- **React Native Radio**: for react native
+- **React Native Radio**: for react native stuff
 - **The React Podcast**: Michael Jackson's new podcast (not to be confused with React30)
 - **JAMStack Radio**: Netlify/Heavybit marketing for the JAMStack idea
 - **3 Minutes with Kent**: Kent Dodds in 3 minutes